 One of the greatest desires of talent and loyal wrestling fans in Alberta (most notably Edmonton) is the thought of a “supercard”.
 A night where all local promotions combine together for a showcase of the best the province has to offer.
 For a long time, this idea seemed completely out of reach.
-For more opinions on that, please check out Spencer Love’s column on WinColumnSports.ca.
+For more opinions on that, please check out Spencer Love’s column on WinColumnSports.ca and here.

 However, this past weekend had the perfect opportunity to witness these moments.
 Wrestling had returned to my home town of Radway, a little Hamlet 1 hour Northeast of Edmonton.
 With no restrictions on talent outside of the major centres, many of these #IndyDream Matches have the stage to take place, and oh boy did we get one.

 His opponent, Pride, is one of the fastest rising stars in Alberta Wrestling.
-Since turning heel mid 2017, Pride has found this level of comfort in his work, consistently producing the highest quality of matches.
+Its clear that this is what will happen when worlds collide.
+Since turning heel mid-2017, Pride has found this level of comfort in his work, consistently producing the highest quality of matches.
 His major victories include Dylon Stone, whom he defeated for the CWC Alberta Title, and Danno Burns, whom he beat for the RCW Junior Heavyweight Championship.
 He currently fights out of the Canadian Wrestling Coalition (CWC) and is currently the most hated wrestler in Alberta.
 Pride is just not a name, but it is what he brings in every match and promo he fires our way.
 He is a #ChampChamp in many different respects.

 In the buildup to this match, I have never seen this kind of back and forth on social media, where both guys were cutting each other up in promo video after promo video.
 These two were bringing their A-game.
 After Pride had his accompaniment Envy slap me to start out the show in front of a much larger house than either the building or the promotion was expecting, the match was set.